EliAndrewC/l7r/setting/l7r.md

 Maiko arrived the week before Setsubun last year on a warrior's pilgrimage.
 She has stayed in the city testing herself in local dojos and working her way through the Order of Bishamon's Temple relics to pray and further strengthen herself for whatever future trials lie ahead of her now that her work hunting moon cultists in Scorpion lands has been declared to be complete.

-Of course, with the Scorpion clan, it's impossible to tell whether anything that has been declared to be true is actually truthful, and Maiko's past experience as a moon cultist hunter has made some in the temple nervous.
-However, she has never had any affiliation with the Crystal Champion, as her past duties purely involved seeking vengeance towards those who betrayed the Scorpion clan specifically - though it would be in line with Scorpion clan spycraft to hold such a title in secret.
+Of course, with the Scorpion Clan, it's impossible to tell whether anything that has been declared to be true is actually truthful, and Maiko's past experience as a moon cultist hunter has made some in the temple nervous.
+However, she has never had any affiliation with the Crystal Champion, as her past duties purely involved seeking vengeance towards those who betrayed the Scorpion Clan specifically - though it would be in line with Scorpion Clan spycraft to hold such a title in secret.

 However, Maiko has displayed no interest whatsoever in moon cultists, and has never even brought up the temple's past struggles with the moon cult, even as she has spent considerable time praying and meditating in the temple, and seeking the instruction of its monks.
-She has expressed a particular interest in the temple's relics as a way to empower herself and strengthen her bond with the sword Tamashikari, that she may better defeat enemies of the Scorpion clan, whether executing traitors or simply winning duels against those who oppose her clan's interests.
+She has expressed a particular interest in the temple's relics as a way to empower herself and strengthen her bond with the sword Tamashikari, that she may better defeat enemies of the Scorpion Clan, whether executing traitors or simply winning duels against those who oppose her clan's interests.

 ### Daidoji Yoshiyasu